 Studying in Europe

 Fully-funded sounds wonderful, and it is!
-But it doesn’t mean there’s no cost.
-What it means is that your tuition is paid for, but textbooks, living expenses, supplies, fees, and the rest are coming out of your pocket.
+But, it doesn’t mean there are no costs associated.
+Fully-funded actually means that your tuition is covered, but you’ll still have to cover costs for textbooks and supplies, living expenses, and other fees. no cost.
 That said, it’s still an awesome option.
 One condition: it has to be on campus.
 Why?
-Because you need to pay with your time — teaching and doing research.
+Because you need to pay with your time — by teaching and performing research.

 Online vs On-campus

-You might be wondering what it’s like to do a PhD online, as compared to on-campus.
+You might be wondering what it’s like to get your Ph.D. online, as compared to on-campus institutions.
 Like all degrees, there are advantages and disadvantages to earning your degree entirely online.
-In regards to a PhD in education, you will need to consider a few things.
+In regards to a Ph.D. in education, you will need to consider a few things.

-Earning a PhD on-campus has its pros and cons as well.
-While they’re generally more expensive than online programs, on-campus PhD programs allow you to communicate face-to-face with your professors, supervisors, and other students.
+Earning a Ph.D. on-campus has its pros and cons, too..
+While they’re generally more expensive than online programs, on-campus Ph.D. programs allow you to communicate face-to-face with your professors, supervisors, and other students.

 - Early Childhood Education